PalladioSimulator/Palladio-Documentation-Slingshot/spds/targets.markdown

 | [ServiceGroup](../docu/#deunistuttgartsqaslingshotspdtargetsServiceGroup) | The ServiceGroup denotes that the target group is the set of all elements of a service group i.e., service instances. | [TargetGroup](../docu/#deunistuttgartsqaslingshotspdtargetsTargetGroup) |
 | [CompetingQueueConsumers](../docu/#deunistuttgartsqaslingshotspdtargetsCompetingQueueConsumers) | The CompetingQueueConsumers denotes that the target group is the set of all elements of a competing queue consumers.  | [TargetGroup](../docu/#deunistuttgartsqaslingshotspdtargetsTargetGroup) |

-Since SPD relies on Palladio for simulating the behavior of the system uder a policy the target groups map to structures in the Palladio model.
+Since SPD relies on Palladio for simulating the behavior of the system under a policy the target groups map to structures in the Palladio model.
 The mapping is configured through an auxiliary model that is defined in the [SPD Semantic] which also defines the semantic of the SPD language.

 ## Elastic Infrastructure

-An Elastic Infrastructure target group gives to end-users the opportunity to model policies at the infrastructure level.
+An Elastic Infrastructure target group gives end-users the opportunity to model policies at the infrastructure level.
 This allows the architect to express policies that are usually provided by the cloud provider (e.g., auto-scaling groups in AWS).

 In Palladio, the Elastic Infrastructure target group maps to a subset of resource containers part of the `ResourceEnvironment` model element.